aimms/documentation/webui/quick-start.rst

 Solving the optimization model
 ------------------------------

-Now it's time to actually solve the optimization model and show the resulting output data in the WebUI.
+Now it is time to actually solve the optimization model and show the resulting output data in the WebUI.
 In developer model, solving the model normally requires a simple procedure as the following:

 .. code::

-    Procedure SolveModel {
+    Procedure Solve_Model {
         Body: {

             solve TransportModel;